I used to wonder what Dr. Frankenstein

-I used to wonder what Dr. Frankenstein must have felt at the precise moment when he realized that not only had he created a monster, but he’d created a monster.
+must have felt at the precise moment when he realized that not only had he

 I no longer have to wonder.